 What are seizures?

-Seizures are uncontrolled spasms or convulsions caused by abnormal patterns of electrical activity in the brain.
+Seizures are uncontrolled body spasms or convulsions due to abnormal patterns of electrical activity in the brain.
 Because the entire brain, or any part of the brain, can be affected, there are many types of seizures with many manifestations.
-Seizures can result from almost any type of damage to the brain, including injury and infection.
+Seizure causes include almost any type of damage to the brain, including injury and infection.
 Recurrent seizures are a sign of epilepsy.

 Seizures generally stop on their own.
-Because a person having a seizure is unconscious, it is important to make sure they do not injure themselves.
+Because someone having a seizure is unconscious, it is important to help the person avoid self-injury.
 Following a seizure, the person may be tired and require rest.
-Weakness, fatigue, and changes in mood and behavior are normal after seizures.
+Weakness, fatigue, and changes in mood and behavior are normal seizure symptoms that can appear afterwards.

-Seizures should be evaluated by medical professionals.
-For recurrent seizures or epilepsy, medications may be prescribed.
-In severe cases, surgery or electrical stimulation may be required.
+When seizures occur, it is important to get a medical evaluation.
+For recurrent seizures or epilepsy, doctors may prescribe medications.
+In severe cases, surgery or electrical stimulation may be necessary.
 In many cases, treating the underlying cause of the seizures will help resolve them.

 Seek immediate medical care (call 911) for any seizure, as prompt medical treatment may reduce the risk and severity of future seizures.